 6.6.2 The conduct of staff when in a 1:1 situation with a child should be managed in a way that would not lead any reasonable person to question their motives or intentions.
 All staff must ensure that their behaviour and actions do not place children or themselves at risk of harm or of allegations of harm to children.
-All staff must be aware of the school's 'Whistleblowing Policy including Managing Allegations and Low Level Concerns' and how to access it.
+All staff must be aware of the school's 'Whistleblowing and Managing Allegations Policy' and how to access it.